LostArtefacts/TRX/docs/trx/MIGRATING.md

    in 1.15, so move your files before then.

-15. **The weapons file defines each game's weapons** The file now says which weapons the game has and which engine routines each weapon uses.
-A weapon the file does not name is not in the game.
+15. **The weapons file defines each game's weapons** The file now lists the weapons in the game and the routines each weapon uses.
+A weapon not listed in the file is not in the game.

-   A file of your own that was written for an earlier version keeps its numbers.
-What the weapons in it lose is what the engine used to carry for
+   A file written for an earlier version keeps its numbers.
+It no longer gets these values from the engine: what each weapon fires, what cheats give it, whether Lara starts with it, and the names used to save its ammunition.
-   them: what they fire with, what the cheats hand over, whether Lara starts with them, and the names their rounds are saved under.
 Copy those keys from the shipped `weapons.json5` of the game you are building on.

    The file also groups related values, and the old spelling no longer loads.